riidefi/mkw/README.md

 Every fully understood piece of reverse engineered data has been documented in a consistent doxygen style.

 ## Building
-Create a root-level folder named `tools`.
+- Create a root-level folder named `tools`.
 Place elf2dol, mwldeppc and mwcceppc in it.
 Then run `python3 build.py`
+- Place a copy of Mario Kart Wii's PAL .dol file in `artifacts/pal` as `main.dol`

+## Contributing
+- Do not manually adjust assembly files; rather add a new entry to [system/slices.csv](https://github.com/riidefi/mkw/blob/master/system/slices.csv).
+- Entries must be sorted in the spreadsheet (current limitation).
+- Run `gen_asm.py` from the `system` directory to regenerate assembly segments.

+## .rel support
+Most of Mario Kart Wii's game code is located inside a relocatable module (StaticR.rel for release builds).
+Currently, the decompilation targets only the static module (the .dol file).
+The `relsplit` branch of the repository hosts work on getting the rel incorporated into the decompilation.